GoogleCloudPlatform/anthos-config-management-samples/helm-component/manual-rendering/README.md

   ```

 ### Render the manifests using helm template.
-There are two options to render the manifests.
 You can download the helm chart locally and render the manifests upon your local chart.
 ```console
 # Add the helm chart repository